acidonper/jump-app-gitops/README.md

 <answer questions>
 ```

-**IMPORTANT**: By default, some namespaces will be created (_gitops-argocd_, _jump-app-cicd_, _jump-app-dev_, _jump-app-pre_ and _jump-app-pro_).
+**IMPORTANT**: By default, some namespaces will be created (_gitops-argocd_, _istio-system_, _jump-app-cicd_, _jump-app-dev_, _jump-app-pre_ and _jump-app-pro_).
 If it is required to modify their names, take special attention to modify associated variables and define the new names correctly.

-**INFO**: It is possible to deploy Istio objects automatically executing the following command when Istio support is enabled:
+**INFO**: It is possible to deploy Istio objects automatically executing the following command when Istio support is enabled and the operator installed:

 ```$bash
 sh ./scripts/setup_istio.sh